Houston Fibroids Logo

 How Should I Treat Fibroids?

 What we really want you to understand is this.
-There are real, concrete ways we can help you manage fibroids, all while preserving your uterus and avoiding surgery and hospital stays.
+There are real, concrete ways to manage fibroids.
+And some allow you to preserve your uterus and avoid surgery and hospital stays.
 So, if you’re in pain, reach out for help.
 Request an appointment with our fibroid specialists and we’ll put you on the path to relief.
-All while protecting you from unnecessary surgeries!

 Sources: Seminars in Reproductive Medicine , Journal of Women’s Health Issues.
 Hilda Hutcherson, M.D., Columbia Vagelos College of Physicians and Surgeons in New York.